kevinveenbirkenbach/infinito/README.md

 - High scalability (IaaS compatible)

 ### Use Case
-The following use case diagram is work in process and just gives an short overview over the software and the actors.
+The following use case diagram is work in process and gives an short overview over the software and the actors.
 ![Use Case Diagram](.meta/use-case-brainstorming.svg)

 ## Administration